somia/ninchat-sdk-android/README.md

 These methods open the SDK directly to the queueing view for that given queue.

-### Low-level API access
+### <a name="lowlevelapi"></a>Low-level API access

 The SDK exposes the low-level communication interface with the method `getSession()` in the `NinchatSession` class.
 The host app may use this object to communicate to the server, bypassing the SDK logic.

-Furthermore, the host application can register itself (or its property) as a listener to the low-level API events and/or logs by creating the `NinchatSession` instance with the listeners as constructor arguments:
+Furthermore, the host application can register itself (or its property/properties) as a listener to the low-level API events and/or logs by creating the `NinchatSession` instance with the listeners as constructor arguments:

+    session = new NinchatSession(applicationContext, configurationKey, eventListener);
+    session = new NinchatSession(applicationContext, configurationKey, logListener);
     session = new NinchatSession(applicationContext, configurationKey, eventListener, logListener);

 The argument `eventListener`, when non-null, must be an instance of the `NinchatSDKEventListener` interface and the `logListener` an instance of the `NinchatSDKLogListener`interface.